Ortadoğu Analiz

 Ortadoğu Analiz (meaning Middle East Analysis in English) is a Turkish bimonthly political commentary magazine founded in 2009.
 It covers political, economic, cultural and historical analysis, and current news from the Middle East.

 History and profile

 The first issue of Ortadoğu Analiz appeared in January 2009 with a special focus on the Gaza Strip in Palestine.
 In the first issue, the magazine was including independent academic commentaries, book reviews and an interview with an important political figure.
 The magazine is part of the Center for Middle Eastern Strategic Studies and is published by the Center on a bimonthly basis.

 In 2013, the magazine changed its style.
-It not only abandoned to use reference and abstracts in commentaries but it also shortened commentaries.
-This change made the magazine less academic and therefore more close to public readers.
+It not only abandoned to use reference and abstracts in commentaries, but it also shortened commentaries.
+This change made the magazine less academic and therefore closer to public readers.
 It was previously published on a monthly basis.